Contents

 Regular maintenance is key to ensuring the longevity of exterior plywood.
 Here are some important maintenance tips:

-• Replace Damaged Sections: If a section of plywood becomes severely damaged or starts to deteriorate, replace it to prevent structural issues.
+- Replace Damaged Sections: If a section of multilayered wood board becomes severely damaged or starts to deteriorate, replace it to prevent structural issues.

 Real-World Examples and Applications